mauro7inf/offtonic-audioplayer/README.md

 ### Class Fields

-#### `logC0` — ln(440) – 4.75·ln(2)
 #### `logC10` — ln(440) + 5.25·ln(2)
-Natural logs of the frequencies of C0 and C10, respectively.
-C0 and C10 are the bounds of the frequency components (inclusive at C0, exclusive at C10), so these are used in the calculation.
+Natural log of the frequency of C10.
+C0 and C10 are the bounds of the frequency components (inclusive at C0, exclusive at C10), so logs of these are used in the calculation; `logC0` is defined in `AudioComponentProcessor`.

 ### Instance Fields